shoutem/redux-composers/README.md

 export default chainReducers([todos, todosRemove, sort])
 ```

-#### `mergeReducers(reducers, merger = _.merge)`
+### `mergeReducers(reducers, merger = _.merge)`
-Merges the states returned by multiple reducers.
-Each reducer will receive the old state.
-The final new state will be
+Merges the states returned by each reducer.
+Can be used for extending original reducer with new functionality or
-calculated by performing a deep merge (default merge method) of all of the states returned by reducers with cloned
-instance of initial state (cloning is performed only in case if any reducer returns some new state).
-Deep merge is used,
-that means that objects and arrays will be merged on all-levels.
-Order of reducers defines order od merging.
-Can be used
-for extending original reducer with new functionality or overriding existing functionality.
-For example, adding sorting
+overriding existing functionality.
+For example, adding sorting & filtering capabilities, responding to new actions,
-& filtering capabilities, responding to new actions, but also if you ant to group reducers around some
-responsibility/functionality and then reuse them.
+but also if you want to group reducers around feature/functionality and then reuse them.

 ###### Arguments
 `reducers` (*Array*): Order of reducers in array defines the order of merging states returned by reducers.
 Each reducer
 should: